-Tired of coats and backpacks strewn all over your house's entryway or mudroom?
-Tame that mess with this beautiful walnut coat rack.
-It's strong enough to hold three heavy winter coats or even a couple of lightweight jackets, plus a school backpack, all without falling.
-Inspired by the work of a Frank Lloyd Wright's home in California, this lean design is an elegant rhythm of squares and trapezoids.
-Set against a long, horizontal beam, its basic shapes are the perfect complement to other Arts and Crafts home elements.
+Inspired by a significant 1957 Frank Lloyd Wright home in California, this lean design is an elegant rhythm of squares and trapezoids.
+Set against a horizontal beam, its basic shapes are the perfect complement to other Arts and Crafts or traditional home elements.

-You'll be able to finish this coat rack in less than two hours, using basic tools that you may already own.
+You will be able to finish this coat rack in about half a day, using basic tools that you may already own.
 Walnut or other hardwood options are preferable, both for stability and for appearance.
-But if budgets are tight, you can use a softer, less expensive wood such as Douglas Fir or Hemlock.
+Since the quantity of wood required is so small, using a fine hardwood won't be terribly expensive.
+However, you can use a softer, less expensive wood, such as Douglas fir or hemlock.

 - Cordless drill